 Buy More Dal

 Every product has some different names according to their language, usage, and tradition.
 Here, we provide some familiar names of pachai payaru

 Serving Size – 100g

-Firstly, take the 1/4 cup of pachai payaru, check whether its cleaned or not.
-After dry roast the dal for 5minutes.
-Now, take dried dal into the pressure cooker and add 3/4 cup of water.
-Then, cook the dal in traditional way. wait up to 7 -8 whistles.
-It will cooked well set aside.
+Firstly, take 1/4 cup of pachai payaru, and check whether it is cleaned or not.
+After drying roast the dal for 5 minutes.
+Now, take the dried dal into the pressure cooker and add 3/4 cup of water.
+Then, cook the dal in the traditional way. wait for up to 7 -8 whistles.
+It will cook well set aside.

 Secondly, we want to make jaggery liquid, for the purpose of take some amount of jaggery on pan and add some water heated well. now, it will be getting liquid state.
 After getting fully liquid state, just filter that for remove impurities.

-Finally, add some milk on it. try to maintain milk heat nearly room temperature.
-Now, we get sweet payasam ready to serve. keep smile to serve it.
+Finally, add some milk to it. try to maintain milk heat at nearly room temperature.
+Now, we get sweet payasam ready to serve. keep smiling to serve it.

 Ingredients : Green gram | Pacha payaru 1/4 cup, Jaggery 1/2 cup- 3/4 cup, Coconut 1/4 cup, Cashew nuts 7-8, Milk 1/2 cup, Cardamom powder a pinch